Recovery Analysis of Damped Spectrally Sparse Signals and Its Relation to MUSIC: Main Results

 and $\Delta_f \triangleq \min_{k\neq l} |f_k-f_l|$ denotes the minimum separation between true frequencies, where $|f_k-f_l|$ is the wrap-around distance on the unit circle.
 Then, $\Xs$ is the unique solution of~\eqref{NNMmiss} with probability at least $1-(MN)^{-2}$.
 Moreover, when $\textcolor{black}{\Xh =} \Xs$ is the unique solution to~\eqref{NNMmiss}, the dual solution $\Q$ has the form $\Q = \U_{\Xs}\V_{\Xs}^H + \W$, where $\U_{X^\star}^H \W = \zero,~\W\V_{X^\star} = \zero,~\text{and}~\|\W\| \leq 1$.
 In this case, if $\|\W\| < 1$, then the dual polynomial satisfies

 \end{Corollary}

-The proof for Corollary~\ref{THMdualploymiss} relies on some of the results in paper~\cite{chen2014robust}.
+The proof for Corollary~\ref{THMdualploymiss} relies on some of the results in~\cite{chen2014robust}.
 However, those results do not extend directly to the damped exponential case.
 Rather than use a certain incoherence property as in~\cite{chen2014robust}, we incorporate the damping ratios $\{r_k\}$ into the signal and develop theoretical guarantees that explicitly depend on the parameters, i.e., damping ratios and minimum frequency separation.
 In particular, we explicitly bound the minimal singular value of $\At_{rf}^H \At_{rf}$ with the function $\LL(M,r,f)$ by exploiting the Vandermonde structure of $\At_{rf}$~\cite{aubel2017vandermonde}, instead of giving an incoherence property depending on just the minimal singular value of $\At_{rf}^H \At_{rf}$ as in~\cite{chen2014robust}.
 Note that $\LL(M,r,f) = M-\frac{2c_2}{ \Delta_f} $ is on the order of $M$ when there is no damping (i.e., $r=1$) and the frequencies are well separated ($\Delta_f = \OO(\frac 1 M)$).
-Please see Section~\ref{proofTHMdualploymiss} for details.
+In the case where $r<1$, the sample complexity $|\Omega|$ scales inversely with $\LL(M,r,f) = \min\limits_{1\leq k \leq K} \frac{1}{r_k} \left[ \frac{r_k^{2M}-1}{2 \log(r_k)}-\frac{c_2}{ \Delta_f} (1+r_k^{2M}) \right]$, which increases monotonically with $r_k$ when the constant $c_2$ is sufficiently small.
+Therefore, it can be seen that the sample complexity $|\Omega|$ decreases if the minimum frequency separation $\Delta_f$ increases or the the damping ratio $r_k$ increases.
+Please see Section~\ref{proofTHMdualploymiss} for details and Section~\ref{test_coherence} for supporting experiments.